If I had been born a girl, my parents planned to name me Carole Jean. As I was not, they settled on Bill.

 Wives (two good ones), children, work and a general lack of acceptance of men in women's clothing made it a secretive pursuit.
 Reading Petticoat Punishment fiction and now writing it has been my principal release.

-I write a monthly column for TGforum, "The Art of Petticoat Punishment", that I am modifying for this web page.
-I have also written several stories that have been published by Sandy Thomas.
+I have written several stories.
 To find out more about them, click on "Carole Jean's Stories".
 If you have not seen them and you are interested in Petticoat Punishment you should buy then right now!

 I have several stories in draft form and many hundreds of pages of art to accompany them.
 Some day I will have time to put them all together.
 I also have hundreds of pages of art from friends around the world and a substantial collection of unpublished and published stories related to Petticoat Punishment.
 If you have any old, rare or unpublished items to trade or sell, please contact me.
-I am always interested in forced petticoating stories, photos and art.
-I am also interested in any original art by John Willie, Gene Bilbrew, Eric Stanton and Bill Ward.
+I am always interested in illustrated forced petticoating stories.
+I am also interested in any original art by John Willie, Gene Bilbrew, Eric Stanton or Bill Ward.
 I would be happy to correspond with other collectors or readers.

-During the winter of 2001 I took a trip to Los Angeles and had a makeover by Xena at Lydia's TV Fashions, 13837 Ventura Boulevard, Sherman Oaks, 818-995-7195.
+During the winter of 2001 I took a trip to Los Angeles and had a makeover by Xena at Lydia's TV Fashions.
 She was quite friendly and did what I think was a good job of transforming me.
 Here are a few photos from Lydia's just after Xena finished with me.

-After my makeover I joined my friend and publisher, Sandy Thomas, for dinner at the Venture Inn at 11938 Ventura Boulevard, Studio City, 818-769-5400.
+After my makeover I joined my friend and publisher, Sandy Thomas, for dinner at the Venture Inn .
 They have a varied clientele including gay, straight and cross-dressed men.
 They are quite friendly and the food is good.

 In the second I had a little fun doctoring the photo to emphasize a common problem for cross dressers.